joannecheng/joannecheng.github.io/_posts/2023-09-12-recreating-richmond-map-part1.markdown

 <img src="{{site.url}}/assets/img/posts/2023-09-richmond-nytimes/nytimes_version_small.jpg" />
 </center>

-The NYTimes map displays all the neighborhood assignments alongside the present day tree cover.
+We'll work on displaying the following:
+* A basemap
+* The Home Owners' Loan Corporation neighborhood classifications, highlighting the redlined neighborhoods
+* Treecover in those neighborhoods

-More treecover means more shade, which reduces the surface temperature.
-In the map, you can see the effects of redlining today on treecover - redlined neighborhoods have less treecover (less green density) and are prone to overheating.
+More treecover means [cooler surface temperatures](https://www.epa.gov/heatislands/using-trees-and-vegetation-reduce-heat-islands#:~:text=Trees%20and%20vegetation%20also%20provide,lower%20than%20unforested%20urban%20areas.), and in the map, you can see that the redlined neighborhoods have less treecover (less green density).

 <br />